-- Net pumping values on the R9 Ranch varied from a maximum of 6,322 acre-feet to a minimum of 616 acre-feet.
-The net average volume pumped from the R9 Ranch during this period was 4,054 acre-feet per year. - Annual average recharge to the R9 Ranch was 4,732 acre-feet. - The aquifer was contributing water to the Arkansas River, indicating increased stream leakance, resulting in a higher volume of water leaving the R9 Ranch via the River channel. - ET losses were significantly lower on average than the 1991 to 2007 baseline scenario, most likely due to reduced flows in the River. - Approximately 843 acre-feet of water flowed laterally off of the R9 Ranch within the aquifer.
+• Net pumping values on the R9 Ranch varied from a maximum of 6,322 acre-feet to a minimum of 616 acre-feet.
+The net average volume pumped from the R9 Ranch during this period was 4,054 acre-feet per year.

+- Annual average recharge to the R9 Ranch was 4,732 acre-feet. - The aquifer was receiving water from the Arkansas River. - ET losses were lower on average than the 1991 to 2007 baseline scenario, most likely due to reduced flows in the River. - Approximately 1,900 acre-feet of water flowed laterally off of the R9 Ranch within the aquifer.